etsangsplk/httpware/README.md

 # httpware

 #### DESCRIPTION
-This repository contains a collection of stackable middleware packages which aid in writing http handlers in Go.
+This repository contains a collection of middleware packages which aid in writing http handlers in Go.
 It also includes a set of functions (inspired by [alice](https://github.com/justinas/alice)) which make composing middleware as simple as possible.
 All handlers implement the following function:
 ```Go
 ServeHTTPCtx(context.Context, http.ResponseWriter, *http.Request) error
 ```